insberr/scs-syntax-highlighting/README.md

 This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
+- `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+- `myExtension.thing`: Set to `blah` to do something.

 ## Known Issues

-* Syntax highlighting is not perfect, but it works.
+- Syntax highlighting is not perfect, but it works.
 Its good enough to make writing it bareable at the moment.
+- Error detection is a working progress.
+- Everything is a working progress.

 ## Release Notes

-* Initial Commit, nothing special.
+- Initial Commit, nothing special.

 ### 1.0.0